essc/clp_foss4g_workshop/source/qgis_map_composer.rst

 .. draft (mark as complete when complete)

 =========================================
-Map Design with :index:`Print Composer`
+Map Design with Print Composer
 =========================================

 ..
 Note: add more screenshots